-NYU Steinhardt’s Office of Counseling & Student Services is working in partnership with NYU’s Health Promotion Office to offer Action Zone! on Friday, April 29, 2016 from 10-11:30am in Kimball Hall, 246 Greene Street, 1st Floor.
+NYU Steinhardt’s Office of Counseling & Student Services is working in partnership with NYU’s Health Promotion Office to offer Action Zone! on Fri.
+February 10, 2017 10-11:30am in Pless Hall, 3rd Floor Student Lounge.
 Breakfast will be served.

 Action Zone!
 NYU is a bystander intervention training for risk reduction.
 Topic areas include, but are not limited to:

 - substance use

 - bias language